ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 ### Step 1 - Set up the prerequisites

-There are two options to set up prerequisites.

-1. Install <a href="https://www.docker.com/" target="_blank">Docker</a> to set up external systems such as Jaeger, Prometheus, etc.
+Install <a href="https://www.docker.com/" target="_blank">Docker</a> to set up external systems such as Jaeger, Prometheus, etc.
-2. Set up directly using the precompiled binaries.
+>**Tip:** User can set up directly using the precompiled binaries of external systems.

 We focus on using Docker to set up prerequisites.